jamiewilbraham/azure-docs/articles/cognitive-services/Face/face-how-to-install-containers.md

 # Install and run Face containers (Preview)

-Azure Cognitive Services Face provides a standardized Linux container for Docker that detects human faces in images.
+Azure Cognitive Research Technologies Face provides a standardized Linux container for Docker that detects human faces in images.
 It also identifies attributes, which include face landmarks such as noses and eyes, gender, age, and other machine-predicted facial features.
 In addition to detection, Face can check if two faces in the same image or different images are the same by using a confidence score.
 Face also can compare faces against a database to see if a similar-looking or identical face already exists.
 It also can organize similar faces into groups by using shared visual traits.

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.